Engineered Modernization: A Case Study

 Strategic Role

-Markus Van Meter serves as Vice President of Marketing and Brand Strategy within the club’s governance structure.
+I served as Vice President of Marketing and Brand Strategy within the club's governance structure.

-Photography, digital design, and communication infrastructure were developed in-house to ensure coherence between institutional positioning and visual representation.
+Strategic oversight and execution remained aligned.
+Photography, digital design, and communication infrastructure were developed in-house to ensure coherence between positioning and representation.

 Architecture and execution were not separated.